kushagrab21/BoR-proof-SDK/README.md

 }
 ```

-This marks the **first consensus epoch** — proof that reasoning reproducibility holds across machines and observers.
+**This marks the first consensus epoch — proof that reasoning reproducibility holds across machines and observers.**

----

 ### Step 4 — Optional CLI Parameters